alexsandrov16/unhide/README.md

-# unhide
+# Unhide
-Small script to show hidden items on a storage drive
+Small script to show hidden items on a storage drive.
+Only compatible with Windows